kikin81/velazquez.github.io/_posts/2012-12-08-hosting-a-blog-with-github-pages.md

 </figure>

 Next you want to edit the `_config.yml` file with as much detail as possible.
-Important things to edit are the site title, description locale and time zone.
-Personal information that you might want to add is email, twitter user name.
+Important things to edit are the `site title`, `description`, `locale` and `time zone`.
+Personal information that you might want to add is email and twitter user name.

 You can also configure google analytics comments and a lot more!
 For the full list of site configuration settings, please see the documentation [here](https://mmistakes.github.io/minimal-mistakes/docs/configuration/).